arthurkushman/buildsqlx/README.md

 })
 ```

 PS Why use buildsqlx?
 Because it is simple and fast, yet versatile.
-The performance achieved because of structs conversion lack, as all that you need is just a columns - u can get it from
-an associated array/map while the conversion itself and it's processing eats more CPU/memory resources.
+The builder code-style has been inherited from greatest web-frameworks, so u can easily query anything from db.

 Supporters gratitude: